Strolling the Old World of Tokyo: An One-Day Walking Tour through Shibamata.

 The main temple promenade stretches from Shibamata Station up to Taishakuten with plenty of bustling, tasty shops along the way.
-It’s tempting to stop for a bite or stroll around, but it’s customary in Japan to stop at the temple first before doing anything else.
-So while enticing for now, make sure to head straight for Taishakuten first before visiting the shops on your way back from the temple.
+While it’s tempting to stop for a bite or stroll around, it's Japanese etiquette to visit a temple shrine first.
+So make sure to head straight for Taishakuten first before everything else!

 Paying a Visit to the temple at Shibamata Taishakuten

 Taishakuten is a temple said to be very effective in praying for a cure to restore health and has been held by the local people for more than 400 years.
 The artistic Niten-mon Gate will lead you to the main Taishaku-do Hall inside.

 Taishaku-do Hall is the main spot where visitors come to pray at Taishakuten.
 The black pine tree coiled in front of the hall is called “Zuiryu-no-matsu” (lit.
 “Dragon of Fortune Pines”).
 The lodgepole pine is more than 400 years old and has been designated as a natural monument in Tokyo.
 The trunk of the tree stretching straight into the sky and the beautiful extension of the luxuriant leaves formed the appearance like a dragon about to fly, hence the current title.